The 7 Greatest Acne Medications on the Market

 Combining Conventional Treatments in Unconventional Ways to Treat Acne

-Benzoyl peroxide is a familiar antibacterial treatment used to kill acne bacteria.
+Benzoyl peroxide5 is a familiar antibacterial treatment used to kill acne bacteria.
 The problem with benzoyl peroxide is that most people are only comfortable using a 2.5% solution.
 Stronger solutions of benzoyl peroxide cause redness, inflammation, itching, and peeling of the skin in most people who use it.
 But it usualy takes a 5% to 10% of benzoyl peroxide to kill the majority of acne germs in the skin.

 Doctors have been experimenting with the combination of these two relatively mild acne drugs.
-In one clinical study, 517 acne patients were asked to use various combinations of 0.1% adapalene and 2.5% benzoyl peroxide (adapalene and benzoyl peroxide, adapalene without benzoyl peroxide, benzoyl peroxide without adapalene, and placebo).
+In one clinical study, 517 acne patients were asked to use various combinations of 0.1% adapalene and 2.5% benzoyl peroxide (adapalene and benzoyl peroxide6, adapalene without benzoyl peroxide, benzoyl peroxide without adapalene, and placebo).

-Researchers found that adapalene by itself reduced the number of pimples by an average of 46% and the number of whiteheads and blackheads by an average of 33%.
+Researchers found that adapalene2 by itself reduced the number of pimples by an average of 46% and the number of whiteheads and blackheads by an average of 33%.
 Benzoyl peroxide by itself reduced the number of pimples by an average of 44% and the number of whiteheads and blackheads by an average of 36%.
-Using both medications together reduced the number of pimples by an average of 63% and the number of whiteheads and blackheads by an average of 51%.
+Using both medications together reduced the number of pimples7 by an average of 63% and the number of whiteheads and blackheads by an average of 51%.
 Nearly twice as many pimples disappeared when test participants were treated with a combination of both medications, along with nearly 50% more whiteheads and blackheads.

 Neither of these drugs is a complete and total cure for acne.
-Over the short term, they improve acne.
+Over the short term, they improve acne8.
 They don’t eliminate it.
 But acne patients get much better results when they use low doses of both drugs instead of high doses of either one.
 Only 2% of the volunteers in the study discontinued the combination medication due to side effects.
 About 75% of users of higher-dose benzoyl peroxide and 50% of users of higher-dose Adapalene can’t continue their treatment because of drug-induced inflammation of the skin.

 Keigai-rengyo-to and Acupuncture